goauthentik/authentik/website/developer-docs/index.md

 The following is a set of guidelines for contributing to authentik and its components, which are hosted in the [goauthentik Organization](https://github.com/goauthentik) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 We appreciate contributions of code, documentation, enhancements, and bug fixes.
-Read more [below](#how-can-i-contribute) about the many ways to contibute.
+Read more [below](#how-can-i-contribute) about the many ways to contribute.

 ## Code of Conduct